 |Data||N/A||Choose the correct SQL Server option in Azure and Azure data store guidance|

 |Naming and tagging standards||N/A||Naming and tagging best practices|

 Customize or deploy a landing zone

-Learn more and download a reference sample of the CAF Migration landing zone blueprint for deployment or customization from the Azure blueprint samples.
+Learn more and download a reference sample of the Cloud Adoption Framework Migration landing zone blueprint.
+Use this blueprint for deployment or customization from the Azure blueprint samples.